Nanny Taxes in New York

 Household employees can use ESSTA for

-- absences due to the closure of the employee’s place of business or the employee’s child’s school or childcare provider that has been closed by order of a public official due to a public health emergency.
+• absences due to the closure of the employee’s place of business or the employee’s child’s school or childcare provider, which has been closed by order of a public official due to a public health emergency.

 Leave must be paid at the employee’s regular rate.
 Only hours worked in New York City count toward the accrual of ESSTA leave.